Monday, February 2, 2026

 Part III

-First blood was drawn by Lieutenant Mel Paisley dove into the six o'clock of an FW-190 and shot it down.
+First blood was drawn by Lieutenant Mel Paisley who dove into the six o'clock of an FW-190 and shot it down.
 At the same time, Captain Smith sent a second FW-190 down in flames.
 Then 1st Lt.
 Jack Kennedy closed in on a third FW-190 and scored hits.
 However, his thunderbolt was simultaneously hit by enemy fire that set his right wing ablaze.
 Knowing that he was too low to bail out, Kennedy decided to duck his plane into the slag heaps just beyond Y-29.

 Noticing the dogfight taking place were the twelve P-51 Mustangs commanded by Captain John Meyer.
 Less than a minute after 9:20, the mustangs throttled up and took to the sky.
 As he was taking off, an FW-190 flew right into Captain Meyer's gunsight.
 He immediately shot it down.
 The twelve mustangs then headed over to the aid the Jugs that were engaging the enemy.
 Lt.
 Al Rigby spotted another FW-190 closing in on his wingman.
 Rigby told his wingman to break left and lead the enemy pilot into the former's gunsight.
 His wingman did so, the German followed, and Rigby shot him down.
 He then spotted a German Bf-109 and dove down into its six.
 The violent maneuver damaged Rigby's gunsight.
 Using his hunter's instinct alone, he sent the Bf-109 down in flames.